-Cub Scout Pack 546 and participants of the new gifted outreach project got a sneak-peek of the upcoming art, science and history program coming to Fantastic Caverns January 1st called Adventure Tour.
+Cub Scout Pack 546 and participants of the new gifted outreach project got a sneak-peek of the art, science and history program available at Fantastic Caverns January 1st-April 30th called Adventure Tour.
 Not only is this an opportunity for enrichment for the kids, the two groups’ participation allowed the team at Fantastic Caverns to finesse the details of the program before its launch.

 Fantastic Caverns’ Underground Classroom helps cement learning through unique experiences